winitzki/scall/tutorial/programming_dhall.md

 The normal form of `print y` is the same Dhall expression.
 So, the assertion is valid.

+Most often, it does not make sense to use `assert` inside function bodies.

 Because `assert` expressions are checked at compile time, they cannot be used for implementing a _function_ comparing, say, two arbitrary `Text` values given as arguments.
 Try writing this code: